SchemaPlus/schema_plus/README.md

     3.2), or SQLite3 (using sqlite3 >= 3.7.7 which has foreign key support)
 *   MRI Ruby 1.9.3 or 2.0.0

+And also supports:

+* jruby with Rails 3.2 and PostgreSQL

 Note: As of version 1.0.0, SchemaPlus no longer supports Rails 2.3, 3.0 and 3.1, and also no longer supports MRI Ruby 1.8.7; the last version